The Trusted Kernel

 The verum audit --framework-axioms gate enumerates every

-citation reachable from a module's public API.
-The gate's
+citation reachable from a module's public API and walks every

-output IS the project's external trust boundary — there is no
+project's external trust boundary — there is no implicit

 8. The codegen-attestation layer